 - Use the LMS tools to add any additional content or learning activities you’d like to include.

 Every Waymaker module has a quiz that automatically scores and enters grades in your LMS gradebook.
 Waymaker allows students two attempts on every quiz.
 For each attempt, questions are selected randomly from the appropriate quiz bank.
 Authorized instructors may edit quizzes by modifying, adding, and removing questions.
+We recommend assigning quizzes to be 20% of a student's overall grade.

 ASSIGN POINTS AND DUE DATES